AlexanderEggers/autotarget/README.md

 }
 ```

-Fragments have a similar usage except you need to define certain things within the @FragmentTarget annotation.
-Those values are for the fragment container, the optional TAG and a state (which is only needed if you want to implement a custom solution in how fragments are created).
+Fragments have a similar usage except you can to define certain optional values within the @FragmentTarget annotation.
+Those values are for the fragment container, the TAG and a state (which is only needed if you want to implement a custom solution in how fragments are created).
 Each fragment, like activities, can have n TargetParameter.

 ```kotlin